-HOUSTON – If you’re not a registered voter, you have a few months to register in time for the 2020 election in November.
+HOUSTON – If you’re not a registered voter, you have until Monday to register in time for the 2020 election in November.

 Texas law requires that voters be registered by Oct.
 5 if they want to vote on Nov.
-3. Early voting will begin on Monday, Oct.
-19 and the last day to apply for ballot by mail will be Oct.
+3. Early voting will begin on Oct.
+13 and the last day to apply for a ballot by mail will be Oct.
 23.

 There are several voter registration events happening across the area Tuesday.
 Click here and enter your ZIP code to find one near you.